XuanrZhang/share/index.md

 5.RNA PCR Primer (RP1):
 5’ AATGATACGGCGACCACCGAGATCTACACGTTCAGAGTTCTACAGTCCGA

-- Run [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) with -a parameter : (cutadapt -a TGGAATTCTCGGGTGCCAAGG -o SRR5233942_cut.fastq SRR5233942.fastq )
+- Run [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) with -a parameter : (cutadapt -a TGGAATTCTCGGGTGCCAAGG -o SRR5233942_cut.fastq SRR5233942.fastq) **Recommand!**

 Tips:
-If there is multiple adapters, user can provide a Fasta file with -fileg file:barcodes.fasta.
+If there is multiple adapters, user can provide a Fasta file with "-g file:barcodes.fasta".
+**While** in my test, with -g parameter, confused results are obtained.

 - After adapter cut, all reads are received. so need to Fliter:

--m LENGTH: Discard processed reads that are shorter than LENGTH.
+**-m LENGTH**: Discard processed reads that are shorter than LENGTH.

 -M LENGTH: Discard processed reads that are larger than LENGTH.

---untrimmed-output FILE: Write all reads without adapters to FILE (in FASTA/FASTQ format) instead of writing them to the regular output file.
+**--untrimmed-output FILE**: Write all reads without adapters to FILE (in FASTA/FASTQ format) instead of writing them to the regular output file.

+'''cutadapt shell script

 ```markdown
 Syntax highlighted code block